erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 #### Implementation Instructions

 Each instance of this service should handle one and only one combination of mobility type (pedestrians or mobilized) and location type (streets or neighborhoods).
-This will allow to easily [scale](#scaling) the services accurately according to load (for example, assuming that there're more pedestrians than mobilized, and more streets than neighborhoods, then more replicas for this combination should be started (either automatically or manually) than other combinations).
+This will allow to easily [scale](#scaling) the services accurately according to load (for example, assuming that there're more pedestrians than mobilized, and more streets than neighborhoods, then more replicas for this combination chould be started (either automatically or manually) than other combinations).

 #### Deployment Instructions